Mintimate/DocVitePressOMR/en/demo/funcKeys.md

 ![shijian.lua usage effect](/image/demo/shijianLua.webp)

-If you want to set the order of each date in `orq`, you can override the `date_format` configuration item:
+If you want to set the order of each date in `orq`, you can override the `date_formats` configuration item:

 ![Override date_format](/image/demo/overrideDateFormat.webp)